benijake/Distance-Between-Azure-Regions/README.md

 Or run ```%pip install azure-identity azure-mgmt-resource``` in a cell in your notebook:
 ![pipInstall](./Databricks/pipInstall.png)

+Note: The solution below assumes that your workpace is enabled for Unity Catalog

 ### Solution
 Databricks has passthrough authentication so you'd be forgiven for thinking that your user credentials would get passed through to the REST API the same way that it does to a data lake.
 However, if you run the code below, you'll get an authorization error.